9 Branching and GithHub Team Workflow

 1. Update your files and push to GitHub as normal

-• You will see the comments on GitHub branch to show how many commits the branch is ahead of the Main branch as in Figure 9.4.
+• You will see the comments on GitHub branch to show how many commits the branch is ahead of main as in Figure 9.4.

 Figure 9.4: GitHub new branch commit history compared to Main.

-9.3.4 Merging Your Updates From a Branch into the Main
+9.2.8 Merging Your Updates From a Local Branch into local main

-1. When ready, merge the updates in the testname branch into the local Main branch.
+1. When finished testing the code in the branch, you can merge the updates in the testname branch into the local main.

 • Save and close all files in the testname branch.